Image Credit: Getty Images / Peopleimages

-Now, imagine how stressful it is moving to a new house during a global pandemic.
+Now, imagine how stressful moving into a new house would have been during a global pandemic.

-Then imagine doing all of that while coping with a chronic condition like migraine.
+Then imagine doing all of that while coping with a health condition like chronic migraine.

 At the time, I had a five-year plan.
-When that half-decade was up, the plan was to sell the house and make enough profit to invest in my "forever home".
+When that half-decade was up, the goal was to sell the house and make enough profit to invest in my "forever home".

 I didn't know that the worst recession to happen in my lifetime was around the corner.
 House prices in Ireland nosedived.
 I was unable to sell in my timeframe.